 It’s a potentially divisive topic so it seemed only right to invite perspectives from the two camps at the heart of it.
 So, we posed the question to our adtech specialist Bradley and gaming specialist Jarrod to get their views.

-As a gamer, Jarrod has given a few of these games a go and admits “they’re catchy.
+As a gamer, Jarrod has given these types of games a go and admits “they’re catchy.
 The games themselves are so simple that you can easily get drawn into wanting to progress to the next level.”

 Their simplicity makes free-to-play hyper casual games an easy platform for in-game advertising, so much so that U.S. mobile gaming ad revenues are projected to reach $6.26 billion in 2022.
 With high App Tracking Transparency (ATT) opt-in rates, the user base is also ripe for targeted advertising by allowing apps to track their use.
 Hyper casual games have the highest opt-in rate across all industries.

 But while they may be popular with advertisers, free-to-play hyper casual mobile games “can be viewed as advertising in its most intrusive form by the rest of the gaming industry”, according to Jarrod.
 “The industry prides itself on delivering an amazing player experience.
 The in-game ads used in these games go against that goal by forcing the player to watch or interact with the ad before they can move to the next level or in order to collect extra coins.

 “That said, there are some that do it well.
 They make the opt-out process easier and include in-game ads that feel much softer and more organic within the world that has been created.”

 For Bradley, “the reputation of intrusiveness that Jarrod mentions is one that advertisers will need to try and shake off in order to become successful in infiltrating the rest of the gaming industry.”

 The key to shaking that reputation will lie in the kind of gaming advertising brands and ad companies choose to implement and how they work with game developers to integrate in-game advertising.